w-bonelli/w-bonelli.github.io/_posts/2019-12-4-spirography.md

 </div>
 <svg id="multiplier" class="container-fluid"></svg>

 **TL;DR:** "Lobes" correspond to cycles in the spirograph.
 Each cycle is preceded by a bisection.
-Each bisection entails a small, darkly-shaded "shadow" near its initial point, and a larger, lightly-shaded "lobe" directly opposite (for small values of *k*, that is: patterns tend to recede into noise then re-emerge in more complex formulations as *k* increases).
-Cool, right?
+Each bisection entails a small, densely-shaded "shadow" near its initial point, and a larger, sparsely-shaded "lobe" directly opposite (for small values of *k*, that is: patterns tend to recede into noise then re-emerge in more complex formulations as *k* increases).

 <script src="https://d3js.org/d3.v4.min.js"></script>
 <script>